reaktor/chef-ruby_pkg/README.md

 #### Building with knife-solo

-1. Copy _./nodes/example.json_ to for example _./nodes/myruby.json_ and edit it to match your wishes
+1. Copy _./nodes/example.json_ to for example _./nodes/myruby.json_ and edit it to match your wishes.
+See [Attributes](#attributes) for possible options.
 2. Bootstrap the server.
 Installs Chef and other knife-solo requirements and then builds and packages the specified Ruby version:

         $ bundle exec knife solo bootstrap <user@host> nodes/myruby.json